International Mathematical Olympiad selection process: United Kingdom

 In the UK, selection is through competitions and training camps under the auspices of the United Kingdom Mathematics Trust, starting with the multiple-choice Senior Mathematical Challenge (SMC).
 The SMC is followed by the British Mathematical Olympiad (BMO), held in two rounds, but candidates who did not take part in the SMC or did not achieve the qualifying score may enter the BMO on payment of an entry fee and so be considered for the IMO team.
-After the two rounds of the BMO, 20 potential team members, chosen primarily based on BMO results, are invited to a training and selection camp held in Trinity College, Cambridge, during which further examinations are held, allowing the number of potential team members to be reduced to eight or nine.
-A final camp is subsequently held at Oundle School, after which six students are chosen as the team and the remaining two or three as reserves.
-In addition to this formal selection process, there is further training during the year for a squad of potential team members, including the 'Advanced Mentoring Scheme', practice exams and an annual training camp in Hungary; information from exams at the Hungary camp may be considered in selection where available.
+After the two rounds of the BMO, 24 potential team members, chosen primarily based on BMO results, are invited to a training and selection camp held in Trinity College, Cambridge, during which further examinations are held, allowing the number of potential team members to be reduced to eight or nine.
+A final camp is subsequently held (which has been at locations including Oxford, London and Cambourne over the past few years), after which six students are chosen as the team and a first reserve is also named.
+In addition to this formal selection process, there is further training during the year for a squad of potential team members, including the 'Advanced Olympiad Mentoring Scheme', practice exams and an annual training camp in Hungary; information from exams at the Hungary camp may be considered in selection where available.